 - Neglecting personal needs (e.g., for food, sleep, hygiene) because of gambling

-- Consistently or always planning holidays where gambling is available
+- Consistently or constantly planning holidays where gambling is available

 The more signs you show, the greater the chance of a gambling problem is.

-At the references below you can find detailed information, where it is possible to receive professional help under the decision of a gambling problem, information about treatment centers, help line numbers and Gamblers Anonymous.
+In the references below, you can find detailed information, where it is possible to receive professional help under the decision of a gambling problem, information about treatment centres, helpline numbers and Gamblers Anonymous.